Welcome To Buffalo Public Schools Child

 Did you know that Our June Farm to School Harvest is Field Greens?
 Did you also know that Lettuce have been on the menu for about 4500 years, dating back to Ancient Egypt and Greece?

 Find that interesting?
 Please Click on this Link for more information on our Farm to School Harvest: Farm to School

 SUMMER IS COMING!

 Please see below document if you are interesting in hosting Summer Food Service Program at your Location.
 Summer 2020 is fast approaching!
-The deadline is APRIL 30,2020!!
-Keep in mind that applications will not be accepted after April 30,2020
+The deadline is MAY 29th,2020!!
+Keep in mind that applications will not be accepted after May 29th!

 We, as a team, are committed to the development of children by promoting nutritional goals with shared standards in a courteous, fun and inviting atmosphere, through respect and open lines of communication among all staff.